mmikk/hextile-demo/README.md

 In our adaptation we omit histogram–preservation and replace it with a novel blending method which allows us to sample the original source texture.

 When running this demo be sure to try to rotate the hex tiles.
-You can toggle between 4 different parameters to tweak on the m key: tile rate, rotation, hex tile contrast for color and hex tile contrast for normal mapping.
+You can toggle between 4 different parameters to tweak on the m key: tile rate, rotation, hex tile border contrast for color and hex tile border contrast for normal mapping.
 Press and hold the scroll wheel while moving the mouse to adjust the active parameter.
 Press the r key to reset all 4 parameters.

 Most of the hex-tiling specific utility functions are in the file hextiling.h however for those of you looking to use